semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 $ checksum package.json 3dc6f33834092c93d26b71f9a35e4bb3
 ```

-### sftp backend
+## SFTP backend

-This is the default backend for jobs running in the hosted environment, and the
+This is the default backend for jobs running in Semaphore's hosted environment, and the
 following environment variables are required and automatically set in every hosted job:

 | Environment variable               | Description |